 Kalil says he learned from preseason mistakes

-’ Pro Bowl left tackle said his preseason could have been better and he's hoping (maybe even confident) it's not a portent of his performance in the regular season.
+In a nutshell, the Minnesota Vikings' Pro Bowl left tackle said his preseason could have been better and he's hoping (maybe even confident) it's not a portent of his performance in the regular season.

 "I started off a little slow and got progressively better at the end.
 That's what preseason is about.
 Things I probably wouldn't try during the regular season I'll try in a (preseason) game, different techniques.
 If those things don't work, you kind of erase those and work on the things that do work for the regular season," Kalil said.
 "Preseason is just a time or learning and getting back into the game, going against a different jersey for the first time after going through OTAs and going through camps.
 I guess it kind of portrays how you are going to play, but I wouldn't like it because I only did OK in the preseason.
 I'm not too worried about it.
 I learned from the mistakes that I made and I'm ready to get after it this preseason."

 His preseason certainly didn't start OK.
 He played only two snaps in the first preseason game.
 It was a series that ended prematurely because of an interception on the second play.
 On his first snap of the second preseason game, Kalil gave up a sack to the Buffalo Bills' Jerry Hughes when Hughes beat him on an inside move.

 He took full responsibility for that mistake.